Xe/site/blog/we-have-go-2.markdown

 snippets.</xeblog-conv>

 This is a look back at the huge progress that has been made since Go 1 released and what I'd consider to be the headline features of Go 2.
+Most of this is a whirlwind tour of over a half-decade of improvments to the Go compiler, toolchain and standard library.
+I highly encourage you read this fairly large post in chunks because it will feel like _a lot_ if you read it all at once.

 ## The Compiler Rewrite in Go